The Ultimate Moving Guide to New Jersey

 When it comes to educational quality, you can’t beat New Jersey.
 US News and World Report ranked it second overall in the nation for 2023.
 New Jersey sets the model for public and private K-12 schools and has distinguished higher education institutions.

-Both US News and Education Week rank its PreK-12 system as the best in the nation.
+Both US News and Education Week rank its PreK-12 public school system as the best in the nation.
 New Jersey earned top five marks in high school graduation rates, reading scores, college preparedness, and preschool enrollment.
 Eight high schools ranked in the nation’s top 100, with the highest listing at no. 26.
-These schools included focused studies in biotech research, STEM learning, and college prep.
+These excellent schools included focused studies in biotech research, STEM learning, and college prep.

 It’s noteworthy that New Jersey has one of the nation’s highest spending rates per student–$16,543 per student as of 2023.
 The Education Week analysis shows the system is one of the better in the United States at distributing funding across wealthy and poorer districts.